ChickeMcnugg/2022-Y3CEP-WA3/devlog.md

 >     -   Moves: Include more moves

 > - 31/7
->   -   Found bug of initiating random encounter regardless of whetehr protagonist actually changes locations
+>   -   Found bug of initiating random encounter regardless of whether protagonist actually changes locations.
+Fixed.
 >   -   Moves seem to be out of the question as each move has its own special cases taht need to be individually implemented.
-So each mvoe would hgave to be its own class, or at least have its own method under the Moves class
+So each mvoe would have to be its own class, or at least have its own method under the Moves class.
+Might tackle towards teh end when fully developing the game
+>   -   Turn based battles have been fully implemented functionally.
+It took much longer than expected because of my indecisiveness on which file to put commands in, and how to implements Moves
+>   -   UI for everything has yet to be done
+>   -   I do not know how I am going to implement wild pokemon and trainer pokemons
+>       -   Maybe I can cretae a base pokemon then for every variant I create a temporary copy
+>   -   Trainer class
+>       -   Location is now kept track of for completionist's sake (Location has reference to Trainer and Trainer has reference to Location)
+>       -   Fainted Pokemon hve been mvoed to separate a list to not reference during battles (Only "live" pokemon can be used)
+>   -   Moves class
+>       -   Houses damage() method to reference during battles (Pokemon moves based on inflicting damage)
+>   -   Location class
+>       -   Created pokemon list, planning to use for random encounters
+>   -   Pokemon Class
+>       -   Implemented EXP and Levels, but they do not interact with pokemon stats yet
+>       -   Created owner attribute for completionist's sake (Trainer references Pokemon and Pokemon references Trainer) although wild pokemon hasve not been implemented
+>   -   Battle class
+        -   Whose turn it is determined by a boolean isProtagonistTurn
+        -   Procedure:
+            -   Provide list of available moves player can choose, for player to choose
+            -   execute move (Currently only attacks)
+            -   Check if opponent pokemon has fainted (Currently battle ends when active pokemon faints)
+        -   Could probably simplify by making the procedure its own command
+> -   TODO
+>     -   Trainer: Switch active pokemon
+>     -   Battles: Checkpoint battles and boss battles
+>     -   Pokemon: Wild pokemon and random encounters
+>     -   Moves: Include more moves
+>     -   UI in general
+>     -   Full rewrite of code to make it more efficient (way later towards the end)

 ## Week 6 (2 Aug - 8 Aug)